Frequency-dependent negative resistor

+The concept of frequency-dependent negative resistors was introduced by L. T. Bruton and is expounded upon within several chapters of his book.

-The definition and application of frequency dependent negative resistors is discussed in Temes & LaPatra, Chen and Wait, Huelsman & Korn.
-The technique is attributed to L. T. Bruton.
+They are also discussed in Temes & LaPatra, Chen and Wait, Huelsman & Korn.

 Application

 If all the impedances (including the source and load impedances) of a passive ladder filter are divided by sk, the transfer function is not changed.
 The effect of this division is to transform resistors into capacitors, inductors into resistors and capacitors into FDNRs.
 The purpose of this transformation is to eliminate inductors which are often problematic components.
 This technique is especially useful when all the capacitors are grounded.
 If the technique is applied to capacitors that are not grounded, the resulting FDNRs are floating (neither end is grounded), which in practice, can be difficult to stabilize.

-The resulting circuit has two problems.
-Practical FDNRs require a DC path to ground.
-The DC transfer function has a value of (R6)/(R1 + R6).
-The transformed ladder filter realizes the DC transfer gain as the ratio of two capacitors.
-In the ideal case, this is valid, but in the practical case there is always some, usually unpredictable, finite resistance across the capacitors so that the DC performance of the transformed ladder is unpredictable.
+The resulting circuit requires practical considerations because FDNR lowpass filters require a DC path to ground.
+The DC transfer function of the analog prototype filter has a value of (R6)/(R1 + R6) whereas the transformed ladder filter realizes the DC transfer gain as the ratio of two capacitors.
+In the ideal case, this is valid, but in the practical case there is always some, usually unpredictable, finite leakage resistance in the capacitors so that the actual DC performance of the transformed ladder is unpredictable.
 Ra and Rb are added to the circuit to mitigate these problems.
 If Rb/(Ra + Rb + L3/k + L5/k) = (R6)/(R1 + R6) then the DC gain of the transformed circuit is the same as the predecessor circuit.
 Finally, if Ra and Rb are large with respect to the other resistors there is little effect on the filter's transition band and high frequency behavior.